 Deborah Santana is an author, philanthropist, advocate for peace and social justice, and mother of three extremely loved children.
 Her first memoir, Space Between The Stars: My Journey to an Open Heart, was published in March 2005.

 Ms. Santana founded Do A Little, a donor-advised fund at the San Francisco Foundation in 2008 that supports women and girls in the areas of health, education and happiness.
-She has received many awards, supports varied organizations, and has traveled widely, encountering everyone from Nelson Mandela to young school girls in Kenya.
+She has received many awards, supports varied organizations, and has traveled widely, appreciative of her encounters with everyone from Nelson Mandela to young school girls in Kenya.

 Ms. Santana believes life is to be lived with integrity, compassion and love.
 She tells her personal stories to share her strength and encourage others on the journey.